BlaqueDevs/se-assignment-day-5-technical-writing-and-review-ATOROYO/README.md

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?

+- **Product Name:** Clearly state the name of the software or tool.
+- **Brief Description:** Provide a concise overview of what the product does and its primary function.
+- **Target Audience:** Identify the intended users or groups that will benefit from the product.
+- **Key Benefits:** Highlight the main advantages or value that the product offers.
+- **Problem Solved:** Explain the specific problem or need that the product addresses.

 ## 12. How can you succinctly convey the purpose and key features of a product?